Paul Kalambayi: Early years (2015–2018)

-Breakthrough (2018–present)
+Breakthrough (2018–2020)

 Kalambayi was named as the Development Squad captain for the 2018–19 season and his EFL debut came with a start in a 2–1 defeat to Portsmouth on New Year's Day 2019.
 The match kicked off a run of five consecutive starting appearances before manager Wally Downes imposed a rest break on him.
 Kalambayi made 19 appearances during the 2018–19 season and helped the Dons preserve their League One status on the final day.
 He signed a new contract in June 2019 and was a near ever-present during the first four months of the 2019–20 season, before rupturing ankle ligaments.
 He returned to full training in March 2020, but did not appear again during the truncated 2019–20 season.

+Later years and injuries (2020–2024)

 Following 19 appearances during 2020–21, quadriceps and medial collateral ligament injuries disrupted Kalambayi's 2021–22 season, restricting him to 16 appearances.
 He scored his first senior goal of his career in a 5–3 EFL Trophy win over Portsmouth on 7 September 2021 and signed a new 2 1/2-year contract in January 2022.
+Kalambayi made 32 appearances and scored two goals during the 2022–23 season, before suffering a season-ending knee injury in March 2023.
+He returned to match play in a behind closed doors friendly on 17 October 2023 and ended the 2023–24 season with seven appearances.
+After making 117 appearances and scoring three goals during his seven seasons as a senior player with AFC Wimbledon, Kalambayi departed the club when his contract expired at the end of the 2023–24 season.

+Dagenham & Redbridge

+On 14 June 2024, Kalambayi signed a two-year contract with National League club Dagenham & Redbridge on a free transfer.
+He made 48 appearances and scored one goal during a 2024–25 season which culminated in relegation.